wangsw09/AmpBridge/dev_log.md

 3. Should add more test cases.
 Also should add a way to benchmark the time: check if there are any online tables;
 4. Optimize the bridge solver and the gaussian_tuning part with cython_blas
 5. Rewrite the README.md [finished]
+6. Add a flag which indicates the iter_max is reached;

 The parameter order issues:
 1. amp_se related functions: [fixed]